Type of accounts, What is an Account, Types of Accounts Detailed

 Meaning of Account :

-The term “account” is always used in accounting / Book keeping to denote a specific record which stores all the debit and credit aspects related to that.
 In accounting the transactions occurred during an year we often use many accounts.
 It helps to organize the accounting transactions in a structured and useful manner.

 For example , the term cash account is used to record all the cash receipts and payments and any adjustments involving cash.